How an uninterrupted power supply (UPS) can help you weather any storm

 For many, these outages are mere inconveniences.
 But organizations risk losing sensitive data when a sudden power outage knocks computers and servers offline, especially if the power takes hours or days to restore.
 A surge protector won’t save you from these outages, no matter the time of year.

 The first line of defense against brownouts and blackouts is an uninterruptible power supply (UPS), which provides continuous power during an outage.
 Organizations with varying hardware will need different power protections.
 By understanding power requirements and the types of UPS systems available, the only thing you’ll have to worry about this summer is which dish to bring to the neighborhood barbecue.

 Determine your power requirements

-Most computers and electronics operate effectively on 90 to 110 percent of their rated input requirements.
+Most computers and electronics operate effectively on 90-to-110 percent of their rated input requirements.
 For example, devices rated for 120 volts work normally at voltages from 108 to 132.
 When utility power drops below 90 percent, some UPS systems draw electric power from batteries, keeping systems operational.
 Once the utility power returns to normal, the UPS switches back to utility power output and recharges its battery.
 In case of a blackout, a UPS will provide power long enough for users to safely shut down equipment, preventing data loss or equipment damage.

 But what power protection do you need?
 Determine your company’s needs by understanding three components of power management: capacity, runtime, and application load.

-- External hard drives have a broad range of power consumption; check the requirements for each one before connecting it to a UPS.
+- External hard drives have a broad range of power consumption.
+Check the requirements for each one before connecting it to a UPS.

-- Printers should not be connected to UPS systems; their power consumption is very high, and you probably don’t need them when safe shutdown is your top priority.
+- Printers should not be connected to UPS systems.
+Their power consumption is very high and you probably don’t need them when safe shutdown is your top priority.

-Find a UPS that is right for you
+Find a UPS that’s right for you

 UPS systems are designed as one of three types: standby, line interactive, and double conversion.
 Each possesses its own advantages and level of protection, and some combination of these three categories will likely cover every device in your IT environment.